-The University Center contains a cafeteria/snackbar, a bookstore, the Counseling Center, recreation rooms, student study and television lounges, offices for student activities, a theatre, the Conference Center, SGA, ROTC, the Bursar's Office, the Housing Office, Campus Police, and Continuing Education.
+The University Center contains a cafeteria/snackbar, a bookstore, the Counseling Center, recreation rooms, student study and television lounges, offices for student activities, a theatre, the Conference Center, SGA, ROTC, Cashier's Office, Housing Office, Campus Police, and Continuing Education.

-The Physical Education and Athletic Facility contains offices, classrooms, an indoor track, and a multipurpose gymnasium that seats 4,300 basketball spectators or an audience of 4,700 when used as an auditorium.
+The Physical Education and Athletic Facility contains offices, classrooms, an indoor track, and a multi-purpose gymnasium that seats 4,300 basketball spectators or an audience of 4,700 when used as an auditorium.